 What to Expect

 Days one through three are usually the hardest.
 Boredom feels like a crisis because your nervous system has been trained to fill every quiet second with stimulation.
 By day five, the boredom softens.
 By day ten, you start noticing real differences in sleep, focus, and mood.
 By day thirty, the reflex is broken.
+Sleep typically improves within two weeks, focus sharpens by week three, and baseline mood lifts noticeably by the end of the challenge.

 The goal is not abstinence.
 The goal is intention.

 Common pitfalls.
 Replacing social media with other passive scrolling like news apps or YouTube.
 Watch for that.
 Also watch for guilt scrolling on the rare days you slip.
 One bad evening does not undo three weeks of work.
+The challenge is built to absorb slip ups without breaking, which is the only way to make it through thirty days for most real people.

 How ooddle Helps

 ooddle includes a structured digital detox protocol in our Recovery and Mind pillars.
 Daily check ins track your screen time, your mood, and your sleep so you can see the actual benefit of cutting back.
 Adaptive notifications nudge you toward the replacement activities you committed to in week four.
+The system also gently flags when your usage starts to creep back up after the challenge ends, which is when most people relapse.

 Explorer is free and includes the digital detox starter kit.
 Core at twenty nine dollars per month adds personalized programming that adapts to your real screen time data and integrates digital wellness with sleep, stress, and mood.
+Pass at seventy nine dollars per month adds advanced features and is coming soon.

 You are not addicted to your phone.
 You are addicted to a few specific reflexes.
 Thirty days is enough to break them.
+The challenge is hard but finite, which is what makes it actually doable for most people who try it.